Reza Aslan: Criticism of New Atheism

 In a 2014 interview, Aslan criticized the "armchair atheism" of atheists like Sam Harris and Bill Maher who lack formal training in the study of religion, and who, in Aslan's opinion, are therefore unable to effectively comment on how it shapes human behavior.
+Sam Harris criticized Aslan for blaming individuals rather than Islam as a whole for violence in the Muslim world, calling his approach "post-modernist nonsense."
 Aslan has also called Richard Dawkins a "buffoon, embarrassing himself every day."
 He contrasts New Atheists with the "philosophical atheism" of earlier thinkers who "were experts in religion, and so they were able to offer critiques of it that came from a place of knowledge, from a sophistication of education, of research."

 On September 29, 2014, Antonia Blumberg in The Huffington Post stated that Aslan, on CNN, "criticized comedian Bill Maher for characterizing female genital mutilation as an 'Islamic problem,' in addition to making several other sweeping generalizations about the faith."
 Aslan was reported as saying "To say 'Muslim countries', as though Pakistan and Turkey are the same ... it's frankly, and I use this word seriously, stupid!"
 His criticism was not just of Maher but of how Muslims are portrayed in mainstream media.
 Prachi Gupta, in Salon, wrote that Aslan believed that the U.S. was partnering with Saudi Arabia while simultaneously condemning ISIS.

 On October 8, 2014, The New York Times published an article by Aslan, "Bill Maher Isn't the Only One Who Misunderstands Religion".
 In it, Aslan wrote, "Bill Maher is right to condemn religious practices that violate fundamental human rights.
 Religious communities must do more to counter extremist interpretations of their faith.
 But failing to recognize that religion is embedded in culture—and making a blanket judgment about the world's second-largest religion—is simply bigotry."

 In The New Republic, Eric Sasson took issue with Aslan's claim in the CNN interview that men and women are treated equally in Indonesia and Turkey due to the countries having elected female leaders, pointing out that the Human Rights Watch reported a "significant rollback" of women's rights in both countries.
 Sasson also challenged Aslan's claim that female genital mutilation is a problem only in central Africa, saying that it's also an issue in the predominantly Muslim country of Malaysia.
 The television and radio host David Pakman also cast doubt on some of Aslan's claims from the interview.
-Sam Harris criticized Aslan for blaming individuals rather than Islam as a whole for violence in the Muslim world, calling his approach "post-modernist nonsense."

 Personal life

 Aslan and his ex-fiancée, journalist Amanda Fortini, ended their engagement in 2008.
 He married entrepreneur and author Jessica Jackley, a Christian, in 2011, forming an interfaith family.
-They have three sons.
+They have four children in total three sons and a daughter.
 His aunt is the Iranian-American pop singer Leila Forouhar.
 Aslan is a fan of the professional football team the Las Vegas Raiders.